jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 23. Within the Power App window, click **Skip** at the Welcome to Power App Studio window to get to the App canvas.

-24. We need to save the Power App to capture the new fields come through via the PowerBIIntegration.
-You will notice the save button is greyed out.
+24. We need to save the Power App to capture the new fields that come through via PowerBIIntegration.
+You will notice the save button is grayed out.
 Highlight the Update Product button and **move it to enable the Save button**.
 Click **Save** and then click **Publish**.
-You can close out the Power Apps tab.
+You can close the Power Apps tab.
     ![PowerAppsSave](./img/PowerAppsSave.png)

 25. Return to the Power BI interface and close **Save** in the toolbar and then click **Reading View**.
     ![PowerBISave](./img/PowerBISave.png)

-26. You will now need to refresh the report via the Browser refresh for the new changes to take effect.
-Click on a row in the table and the fields should populate in the Power App.
+26. You will now need to refresh the report in the browser for the new changes to take effect.
+Click a row in the table and the fields should populate in the Power App.
     ![PowerBIApp](./img/PowerBIApp.png)

 **Congratulations!
 You have completed this tutorial**